 In order to best serve my clients, I established my office in a centralized location — Phoenix.
 If you live in or near the state capital, know that I am just a phone call away.
 I would be more than happy to guide you through your legal concern, whether it involves a business dispute, civil dispute, personal injury, real estate matter, divorce, estate plan, or probate.

 Of course, my practice isn't limited to Phoenix.
 Arizona, as a whole, will always have a special place in my heart.
 The people of Maricopa County are my lifelong friends and neighbors.
 I am proud to serve them.

 Let's each focus on what we know best.
-Contact me for local counsel in Phoenix or Irving.
+Contact me for local counsel in Phoenix.